-4. GÉRARD MERLE Senior Manager Technical Operations and Sustainability in
+3. JEAN-BRUNO 4.
+GÉRARD MERLE Senior Manager Senior Manager Technical Operations Brewery Operations and Sustainability in 2022

-Gérard Merle, born in 1968, has worked in the manufacturing sector for more than 21 years.
-Before joining PhoenixBev in January 2009 as Senior Manager - Limo Operations, he worked for Boxmore Plastics International.
-He was appointed Senior Manager - Civil Engineering and Non-Alcoholic Beverages in 2014 and subsequently as Senior Manager -Technical Operations and Sustainability in 2022.
+Jean-Bruno Henriot, Gérard Merle, born born in 1976, joined in 1968, has worked the Brewery (ex-MBL) in in the manufacturing 2001 as Trainee Brewer. sector for more than 21 years.
+Before joining PhoenixBev in January and Technology and a 2009 as Senior Manager BSc(Hons) in Agriculture, - Limo Operations, he as well as a Certificate in worked for Boxmore Brewing from the Siebel Plastics International.
+Institute.
+He moved to He was appointed Madagascar in 2009, Senior Manager - Civil holding the position Engineering and Non-Alcoholic Beverages in Manager for 5 years at the 2014 and subsequently 'Nouvelle Brasserie de as Senior Manager -Madagascar', an operation Technical Operations and co-owned at that time by Sustainability in 2022.
+Phoenix Beverages Ltd. He has taken his new role as Senior Manager